Each of us wants a smart mind and a healthy brain.

 Consuming excellent nutrition after the age of 50 is essential if you want to continue to have great overall health – including brain health.

 If you are considering cholesterol lowering or statin drugs, understand that they have been reported to cause memory impairment in a high number of patients (however, there are statin drugs that do not enter the brain; for example, the supplement red rice yeast).
-Ask your doctor about alternatives.
+Ask your doctor about food-based supplements and other alternatives.

 3. Eat More Vegetables

 Fruits and vegetables provide antioxidants, and the flavonoids found in berries and veggies are associated with less cognitive decline during aging.

 What if the best year of your life hasn’t happened yet?